An academic dissects the energy sector

 October 24th, 2017

-Jonathan Peyton’s Unbuilt Environments examines five industrial initiatives, all transformative in scale, proposed or enacted in Northwest B.C.
+Jonathan Peyton’s Unbuilt Environments examines five, major industrial initiatives, proposed or enacted in Northwest B.C.
+REVIEW BY WADE DAVIS.

 REVIEW Unbuilt Environments: Tracing Postwar Development in Northwest British Columbia